Cloud Files - FAQs

 Support is available by email at firstname.lastname@example.org Monday through Friday, 9AM to 5PM CST.
 Tech support will be happy to answer any questions you have about Cloud Files, except for code related issues.
 If you do have questions about design or coding please try our forums or documentation.

-Note: Containers scale to about one million objects before peformance degrades.
+Containers scale to about one million objects before performance degrades.
 Containers can only be removed from Cloud Files if they do NOT contain any storage Objects.
-In other words, make sure the Container is empty before attempting to delete it.
+In other words, make sure the container is empty before attempting to delete it.

 What are the naming requirements for Cloud Files objects and containers?